shawnsun824/helloworld/README.md

 # helloworld
-This repository is designed to have a glimpse about the usage of github
+This repository is designed to have a glimpse of the usage of github